minvws/nl-covid19-notification-app-coordination/architecture/traffic-analysis-mitigation-with-decoys.md

 * If user uses a corporate VPN, the corporate employer can continuously monitor the VPN network traffic to detect possible infections among employees.

-* If user is on any Wi-Fi network, anybody on the same Wi-Fi network can monitor the network traffic, such as housemates, colleagues, etc.
+* If user is on a home or corporate Wi-Fi network, anybody on the same Wi-Fi network can monitor the network traffic, such as housemates, colleagues, etc.

 # TEK upload sequence

-Genuine TEK uploads are a sequence of two calls from app to server:
+Genuine TEK uploads are a sequence of 2 calls from app to server:

-1. /register, to request a one-time password (labConfirmationID) and an accompanying confirmationKey and bucketID
+1. /register, to request a one-time password (labConfirmationID) and an accompanying confirmationKey and bucketId.
+This call is made whenever the user opens the Upload screen.

-2. /postkeys, to submit the TEK keys up to today.
+2. /postkeys, to submit the TEK keys.
+This call is made when the user presses the Upload button on the Upload screen.

-In between the first two calls, the user reads the labConfirmationID to the health care worker over the phone.
+In between the two calls, the user reads the labConfirmationID to the health care worker over the phone.
 This will take some time, typically from 5 to 60 seconds (this is an estimation; not a result from a user test).

 The following table plots this observable network traffic on a timeline.
 For this example, a delay of 20 seconds is used between the first and second call.